In LS-DYNA, contact energies are reported in the

 - frictional energy (FE)

-- sum of slave/master and frictional (SoSMF) = SE + ME + FE
+- sum of slave/master energy (SoSM) = SE + ME

-GLSTAT equals the sum of slave, master and frictional energy (SoSMF) from the
+GLSTAT equals the sum of "sum of slave/master (SoSM)" from

 Note: The frictional energy is included in the sum of slave/master energy.

 FD, the resulting energy can be found in the database variable frictional energy (FE).
-Thus, one gets the energy needed to prevent penetration between the contact partners by subtracting the frictional energy from the sum of slave/master energy (SoSM).
-In the absence of friction the slave and master side energies should be close in magnitude but opposite in sign.
-The sum of slave/master energy (SoSM) should equal the stored energy.
+The frictional energy (FE) is already included in the slave energy (SE) and the master energy (ME) and hence also in the sum of slave/master energy (SoSM).
+Thus, one gets the energy needed to prevent penetration between the contact partners by subtracting the frictional energy (FE) from the sum of slave/master energy (SoSM).
+In the absence of friction the slave energy (SE) and the master energy (ME) should be close in magnitude but opposite in sign and the sum of slave/master energy (SoSM) should equal the stored energy.

 Positive contact energy: